PoCInnovation/Pool2023/Software/day05/React/README.md

   > Try to display the `rating` using 5 stars ⭐

 **Tips:**
-- You should have a look to the Chakra UI [Grid](https://chakra-ui.com/docs/layout/grid) component.
-- You should have a look to the Chakra UI [Navbar](https://chakra-templates.dev/navigation/navbar) and [Cards](https://chakra-templates.dev/components/cards) templates.
+- The Chakra UI [Grid](https://chakra-ui.com/docs/layout/grid), [Navbar](https://chakra-templates.dev/navigation/navbar) and [Cards](https://chakra-templates.dev/components/cards) components will be useful for this dashboard 😉
-> Be careful with the Chakra UI templates.
-It's just to give you an idea of what you can do. ***Do not copy-paste code.***
+> ⚠️ Be careful with the Chakra UI templates, it's just to give you an idea of what you can do. ***Do not copy-paste code.***

-## Step 7 - Become a true Frontend Developer
+## Step 7 - Become a true Frontend Developer 📈

-Now that you can list some artists, what if you can add artists?
+Now that you can list artists, what if you could add some?

 As you can notice, your `Add an artist` button does nothing for now.